Arkadius-WD/PM-Box/README.md

 ---

-On start page, please click on logo image and enter data below:
+On a start page, please click in logo image and enter data below:

 LOGIN: **Arkadius**